 '''

 DANC 3010

 2 hours Laban Movement Analysis & Bartenieff Fundamentals (can be used as DANC Req.
 OR Elec.above)

 DANC 3200

 1 hour

 Teaching Practicum in Dance I (can be used as DANC Elective above)

 DANC 3210

+1 hour

 Teaching Practicum in Dance II (can be used as DANC Elective above)

-1 hour

 DANC 3700

-Teaching Dance for Children (can be used as DANC Requirement OR Elective above)
+2 hours Teaching Dance for Children (can be used as DANC Requirement OR Elective above)

-2 hours

 DANC 4700/6700

 3 hours Issues in Dance Education and Pedagogy (used as DANC Requirement above)

+3 hours Investigating Critical and Contemporary Issues in Education

 EDUC 2110

-3 hours Investigating Critical and Contemporary Issues in Education
+3 hours Exploring Teaching and Learning

 EDUC(EPSY) 2130

-3 hours Exploring Teaching and Learning

 3 hours Adapted Physical Education

 KINS 5620

 OR EDSE 2000, EDSE 4020, EDSE 4030 (Permission of Certification Coordinator required, must receive a B+ or higher.)

 DANC 5460/7460 12 hours Student Teaching (Requires an additional semester.
-A minimum GPA of 2.5 is required prior
+A minimum GPA of 2.5 is required prior to

-to student teaching.)
+student teaching.)

-May serve towards the major
+May serve towards the major Required for the major

 '''